Worming and Kittens: Common worms and how to treat them

 Kittens are particularly susceptible to worms and other parasites.
 Get the facts about the worms that kittens can contract, and when you can start giving your kitten a worming treatment.

-Kittens can easily contract worms, and when they do they can be more severely impacted by infections than their adult cat counterparts.
+Kittens can easily contract worms and can be more severely impacted by infections than their adult cat counterparts.

 Many kittens won't show any sign of having worms, which is why it's so important to treat them - whether or not you suspect their presence.

-It is best to start worming your kitten from 6 weeks of age.
-Familiarising yourself early on with the signs and symptoms of worms, as well as the types of treatments available, can help with preparation and prevention.
+It is best to start worming your kitten early.
+Familiarising yourself with the signs and symptoms of worms, as well as the types of treatments available can help with preparation and prevention.

 Types of worms commonly found in kittens

-There are three main types of intestinal worm that can infect your kitten: roundworms, hookworms and tapeworms.
+There are three main types of intestinal worms that can infect your kitten: roundworms, hookworms and tapeworms.

 Roundworms

-Roundworms are the most common and can be passed on through:
+Roundworms are the most common and can be passed on to kittens through:

 • The faeces of an infected cat